john-azzaro/Study-Cloud-Deployment-with-Heroku/README.md

 <dd>

-Initially, Heroku is cheap and they include limited free dynos for development.
+Initially, Heroku is cheap and they include free dynos for development at 1000 free hours per month.
 However, as you scale your application (add more RAM, CPU's, etc.) to meet growing demand and create more dynos, the costs can increase signifigantly.
 And since Heroku runs on AWS infrastructure, the prices can only be so low.

 </dd>